 Part 12: Encounters in life

 I have never been very fond of sports.
 The world of the books had shut me out from many other vocations of life.
-But Mark seemed to show me a piece of the Americana that he knew.
+But Mark wanted to show me a piece of the Americana that he knew.
 He was interested about my life back home.
 He knew that Hindus don’t eat beef and he asked me if I had ever tasted it before.
 I told him that I did not.
-Once he brought beef briskets that his family had cooked at their home.
+Once he brought beef briskets that his mother had cooked at their home.
 And he wanted me to try it if I would like.
 I tried a tiny piece.
 And I liked it.
 To me it tasted like one of the favorite Bengali fish dishes; that of the Hilsa fish.

 It did not take my housemates long to figure out that I was a book worm, unable to manage my daily affairs and careless about my look and clothing.
-I could feel that they sympathize me that they go home practically every weekend and for over a year I never went anywhere but the school and my room.
+I could feel that they were sympathetic to me that they go home practically every weekend and for over a year I never went anywhere but the school and my room.
 But I could also sense that they had very different opinions about India than they were expressing to me.
 And those were not very appetizing.

 Just like Mark was showing me his country, he wanted to know about things he had heard about my country.
 As naïve as we were, Mark wanted to know if I have ever seen any tiger in India roaming around.
 He took care not to belittle my feelings.